wesleyacheng/open-payments-dashboard/README.md

 So I intend to simplify the process so that people can be informed about their doctors and relationship with pharma in general.

 ## Plan
-Make a better dashboard using the "dash" library (https://pypi.org/project/dash/)
+Make a better dashboard using plotly's dash library (https://pypi.org/project/dash/)

 ## Technologies
 [dash](https://plotly.com/dash/),